trampgeek/moodle-qtype_coderunner/Readme.md

  o `table_dynamic_rows` should be set `true` to enable the addition of *Add row* and *Delete row* buttons through which the student can alter the number of rows.
-The number of rows can never be less than the initial `table_num_rows` value.
+The number of rows can never be less than the initial `table_num_rows` value. o `table_locked_cells` is an array of 2-element [row, column] cell specifiers.
+   The specified cells are rendered to HTML with the *disabled* attribute, so cannot be changed by the user.
+For example

+        "table_locked_cells": [[0, 0], [1, 0]]

+   to lock the leftmost column of rows 0 and 1.
+   This is primarily for use in conjunction with an answer preload in which some cells are defined by the question author.
+   The preload answer must be defined before the table_locked_cells template parameter is defined, or the question author will not be able to define the required values in the first place.

 For example, the `python3\_program\_testing` question type uses the following template parameter setting: